Bombardier Challenger 300: Challenger 350

-Bombardier maintenance program runs $277 per hour and inspection intervals are at 600 hr.
+In 2014, Bombardier's maintenance program for the type was priced at $277 per hour; inspections are performed at 600 hour intervals.

 The avionics include four Adaptive LCD Displays, Dual FMS with LPV and RNP approaches capability, SVS, a MultiScan, Weather Radar, Dual IRS, dual SBAS GPS, integrated EFIS and dual VHF and HF radios.

 It is able to carry eight passengers over a 3,200 nmi / 5,926 km range at a Mach 0.80 (459 kn, 849 km/h) long-range cruise.
 It is manufactured in Canada.

-In 2021, its equipped price was $26.7M.

 Challenger 3500

-Bombardier unveiled the Challenger 3500 at an event in Montreal on September 14, 2021 which builds on the Challenger 300/350.
-The 3500 will feature improvements such as auto- throttles, and an upgraded cabin.
+Bombardier unveiled the Challenger 3500 at an event in Montreal on 14 September 2021.
+The 3500 is a development of the Challenger 300/350, and will feature various improvements, including auto- throttles and an upgraded cabin.
 The new name will also bring the Challenger 3500 inline with Bombardier's Global nomenclature.
 Bombardier anticipates deliveries of the Challenger 3500 the second half of 2022 and will carry a price tag of $26.7 million, which is the same as the current Challenger 350.
+During 2023, the advertised price of a new-build Challenger 3500 was $27.2M.